 Minimal technical skills are needed in this online course.
 All work in this course must be completed and submitted online through Blackboard.
 Therefore, students must have consistent and reliable access to a computer and the Internet.
-The minimal technical skills students should have included the ability to:
+The minimal technical skills students should have include the ability to:

 - Organize and save electronic files;

 - Use UofSC email and attached files;

 - Check email and Blackboard daily;

 - Check class discussion board posts daily;

-- Check and post to Padlet weekly;

-- Download and upload documents;
+- · Download and upload documents;

-- Locate information with a web browser; and

-- Use Blackboard, PowerPoint, and You Tube.
+- Locate information with a web browser; and - Use Blackboard, PowerPoint, VoiceThread and You Tube.